Welcome to Siena

 Around Siena

-Due to the structure of the city itself, Siena is not easily navigable by individuals with disabilities.
+Due to Siena’s hilly, cobblestone streets, the city is not easily navigable by individualities with disabilities.
 Sidewalks are not common in the city center, and streets are often uneven, steep, and narrow.
 All public offices, restaurants, museums, and schools are required by law to be accessible to those with disabilities, but in practice, many private businesses are not.
 Though certainly not impossible, students with mobility issues should be prepared to face challenges in navigating the city.

 Health & Diet